bwsw/sj-platform/SJDocs/source/SJ_Streaming.rst

 Using TCP as an input source a custom protocol can be applied for receiving events, deduplicating them and putting into the processing pipeline.

-At the project `repository <https://github.com/bwsw/sj-platform/tree/develop>`_ two input modules are available for users - CSV input module and Regex input module - that trnasform data flow of csv/regex type to envelopes for T-streams.
+At the project `repository <https://github.com/bwsw/sj-platform/tree/develop>`_ two input modules are available for users - CSV input module and Regex input module - that transform data flow of CSV/regex type to envelopes for T-streams.

 Within the platform, the data is transported to and from modules via *transactional streams* or T-streams.
 It is a message broker and a Scala library native to SJ-Platform and designed primarily for exactly-once processing (so it includes a transactional producer, a consumer and a subscriber).
 More information on T-streams can be found at the `project site <http://t-streams.com/>`_.